Stephanie-Ash/jewellery-art/README.md

 * The jewellery dropdown menu lists categorised filter options making it easy for the user to navigate to the jewellery they are most interested in.
 * The My Account dropdown contains different options depending on user status quickly alerting the user as to whether or not they are logged in.
 It also contains extra options only visible to the store owner.
 * Only anonymous users can access the sign up or login pages and only logged in users can acces the profile or logout pages.
-* The basket icon indicates how many items it contains making it easy for the user to keep track of what they have added
+* The basket icon indicates how many items it contains making it easy for the user to keep track of what they have added.
 * The menu collapses to a toggler on smaller screens whilst leaving the account, search and basket links in the navbar allowing for easy navigation across all devices.

 ![Navigation Bar](docs/screenshots/navigation-bar.jpg)